nhsengland/data-viz-community-of-practice/docs/dashboard_design/chart_types.md

 ## SPC charts

-Approaches popular in the NHS, such as red, amber, green (RAG) rating and two point comparisions, have limitations for good decision-making.
+Approaches popular in the NHS, such as red, amber, green (RAG) rating and two point comparisons, have limitations for good decision-making.

 <figure markdown>
   ![RAG table](images/specialty_rtt_performance_table.png){data-gallery="rtt"}